ViaVersion/VIAaaS/README.md

  https://www.curseforge.com/minecraft/mc-mods/auth-me for reauthenticate the client.)
 - You should set up a CORS Proxy (something like https://github.com/Rob--W/cors-anywhere) on local machine.
-- Go to https://localhost:25543/auth.html, configure the CORS Proxy URL (something like http://localhost:8080/) and listen to the username you're using to connect.
+- Go to https://localhost:25543/auth.html, configure the CORS Proxy URL (something like http://localhost:8080/) and listen to the username A that you're using to connect to the proxy.
-- Add web page the account you used in _u parameter.
+- Add web page the account B you used in _u parameter.
-- Connect to mc.example.com._v1_8.viaaas._u(BACKUSERNAME).localhost
+- Connect to mc.example.com._v1_8.viaaas._u(account B).localhost
 - Approve the login
 - There are some information about Mojang password resetting: https://github.com/GeyserMC/Geyser/wiki/Common-Issues#mojang-resetting-account-credentials and https://mobile.twitter.com/MojangSupport/status/863697596350517248